xiaolai/regular-investing-in-box/docs/en/README.md

 >Why are some people able to succeed in even the harshest environments?

 My choice to be a regular investor, and my eventual ability to explain regular investing in detail, all started from asking myself this question.
-Looking at things from a long-term perspective can lead you to the opposite of your previous conclusions; macro observations can lead you to choices that will produce better results over the long term; and awareness of borders can help you avoid trouble and wasted efforts.
+Looking at things from a long-term perspective can lead to you to the opposite of your previous conclusions; macro observations can lead you to choices that will produce better results over the long term; and awareness of borders can help you avoid trouble and wasted efforts.
 I have no need to complain about a poor environment, and I don't want to complain about how society is unfair.
 Unfairness in society is like the markets: as long as you look at it from a long-term perspective, it's pretty fair, but if you look at it minute-by-minute it's always unfair.
 Most importantly, I am increasingly able to accept always being underestimated.
 Just like in the stock market, you will only be very briefly overvalued, and it's probably a bubble, right?

 Objectivity is very important.
 Not only objectivity about the world, but objectivity about yourself, and careful objectivity about the border of your self.
 Furthermore, it's even more important to be objective over the long term.
 This is the secret of investing.
 Of course, it's an open secret.